 Herman Miller price: $1315 (fully-loaded)

-Herman Miller’s Aeron chair is hampered by bladed seat edges (restricts leg movement) and a gimmicky Posturefit lumbar system.
+The pricier Herman Miller Aeron chair is hampered by bladed seat edges (restricts leg movement) and a gimmicky Posturefit lumbar system.
 The Mirra 2 addresses those issues.

 First, it has a flat seat style with enough space to sit cross-legged comfortably.
 Second, it’s one of the few Herman Miller chairs with a non-gimmicky height x depth-adjustable lumbar.